 Such capabilities could generate “pretty interesting consequences” for higher education, he adds.
 The use of telepresence in education could not only increase access to business education, but also be a reasonable baby step to offering true-to-life, immersive virtual experiences across the board.

-See a video of a mobile telepresence robot in action at MIT Sloan Executive Education at www.youtube.com/watch?v=culZoMzrgao.
+See a mobile telepresence robot in action in MIT Sloan's executive education program.